 I believe children use their senses in a much more mindful way than adults.
 They don’t just want to walk through a garden, they want to taste it, smell it and they want to know how everybody who is living and breathing there feels.
-For adults, to see the world from the child's perspective can be an effort and practice.
+For adults, seeing the world from the child's perspective can be an effort and practice.
 Those who are willing to make that effort can be great at writing, illustrating or translating children’s stories.

 What is the hardest thing about translating from English into Bundelkhandi?
 How do you navigate words or phrases that are tricky to translate?

 It is definitely tricky.
 In Bundelkhandi, just like many other dialects, who is speaking and how one speaks shapes what is being said.
-Just to give an example, the "Kaay" sound in Bundelkhandi is used to call people out like ‘Hey there’, make exclamatory remarks like ‘What!
+Just to give an example, the "Kaay" sound in Bundelkhandi is used to call people out like ‘Hey there’, and make exclamatory remarks like ‘What!
 Really?’ or in an interrogative speech to ask ‘Why?’.
 So, while writing, one has to consider what possible meanings the reader might be making out of these.
 I offer translations to people who speak the language and see how they are reading it.
 Repeating this process many times over gets us a better draft.

 Can you tell us anything about yourself and your job that would surprise us?

 I work with stories as a researcher and a storyteller.
 They make for a great company and people of all ages need the warmth and love they bring.
 I have seen adults heartily enjoying the simple linear ‘we know what’s going to come’ stories and I have seen children engaging deeply as we peel the layers of complex grey characters.
 I hope as adults, we take children more seriously.
 And ourselves, maybe a little lesser.